 Life Before Thomas Jefferson High School

 Hey y’all!
-My name is Meghan Tocci, I’m a first year teacher and recent Colorado transplant.
-I arrived here this summer from the great state of North Carolina.
+My name is Meghan Tocci, I’m a second-year teacher and semi-recent Colorado transplant.
+I arrived here last summer from the great state of North Carolina.
 Born and raised in Boston, I flew the chilly New England coop for college in Virginia and haven’t picked up a shovel of snow since (until this upcoming winter of course)!

 I started my career as the Marketing Director at a nonprofit in Charlotte, NC focused on providing mental health resources to at risk-youth and families.
 I worked within the foster care system and developed a deep passion for trauma-informed care for young adults.

 From there, I returned to my collegiate ELA routes and worked as a copywriter for a software company for two and a half years.
-Wanting to return to community-centric work, I took my experience to TJ where I’m thrilled to be exploring the wide world of literature with my students.
+Wanting to return to community-centric work, I took my experience to TJ where I’m thrilled to explore the wide world of literature with my students.